An outline of the history of Krakow

 The Great Moravian State is collapsing (906 r.), The Vistulans join the Polans into a single state body under the rule of the Piast dynasty.
 This moment causes the takeover of?
 Vistulans of the Latin rite.

 The struggle of united Poland in the 11th century. with Brzetysław Czeski they destroy Poznań, the then capital and an important center - Gniezno, with the w 1000 r. archbishopric.
 W r.
 1000, during the reign of Bolesław the Brave, next to the bishoprics established in Kołobrzeg and Wrocław, the Kraków bishopric is established.
 The pre-Romanesque church of Mr.. w.
-Virgin Mary (then late.
+Miss Mary (then late.
 Felix and Adaukta) turns out to be insufficient for the needs of a growing population.
 After a year 1000 so a Romanesque cathedral is being built at Wawel, brick, then destroyed during the reign of Kazimierz the Restorer (1038 r.) by the Czechs, led by prince Brzetysław.
 W XI w.
 Krakow takes over the functions of the capital.

 On the site of the cathedral destroyed by the Czechs, a second Romanesque cathedral is built under Władysław Herman; Bishop Maurus establishes a library and draws up an inventory of the cathedral.